 Village staff will not seek electric aggregation

 As many of you are aware through letters you received from ComEd, effective September of 2016 our electrical aggregation contract with Constellation ended and your electrical supplier will revert back to ComEd.
 With the best interests of our residents in mind, the Village of Beach Park will not seek a new aggregation contract as ComEd's prices are lower than what the Village can offer you through an aggregation program.
-The current ComEd rate for the month of February is 5.818¢ per kilowatt-hour.
+The current ComEd rate for the month of March was 6.185¢ per kilowatt-hour.

 What is electrical aggregation?